Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The rope is attached to a great bell mounted in a wooden framework 50 feet overhead.
 Pulling the rope or attempting to climb it brings forth a loud, long "GONG."
 That sound causes five [[5.
 Mechanics/Bestiary/Beast/Giant Spider.md\|giant spiders]] to drop from their webs and attack.
 The spiders attack only if they are attacked or if the bell is sounded.

-Most of the belfry is filled with giant spider webs (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
+Most of the belfry is filled with giant spider [[5.
+Mechanics/Traps Hazards/Webs.md\|webs]] (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
 Characters who blunder into them risk becoming stuck.

 At the west end of the north wall, behind thick webs, is a secret door that opens into area K41.